 So while we don’t yet know just who Prince Harry and Markle will choose as godparents for their first royal baby, we do know some of the options on the table, from the famous guest list at their royal wedding last spring to their closest confidantes over their year of marriage.
 The royals tend to select a bunch of godparents for each child; Prince George, Princess Charlotte and Prince Louis, children of the Duke of Cambridge, Prince William and the Duchess of Cambridge, Kate Middleton, each have five or more godparents who were announced at their christening ceremonies.
 (They range from childhood friends of the parents to relatives to long-time professional aides.)
 Neither Prince Harry nor Meghan Markle are godparents to their niece and nephews, however.
 Harry is a godparent to about a half-dozen of the children of his closest friends, including Florence van Cutsem and Zalie Warren, while Markle is godmother to her friends’ children Remi and Ryan Litt, all of whom appeared at their wedding as bridesmaids and page boys in the British tradition.

 Not only did the famous tennis star help host and organize Markle’s big baby shower bash in Manhattan in February, but she also has a noted history with Markle, attending her wedding and mentioning that they have a supportive texting relationship. (“We have known each other for a long time, but we really kind of are relying on each other right a lot recently,” she said back in September.)
-As a mother to her own daughter Olympia and wife of Reddit founder Alexis Ohanian, Williams would make for a high-profile godmother — not to mention she brings nothing less than the world’s best tennis skills to the table, in the case that the royal baby chose to try out the sport.
+As a mother to her own daughter Olympia and wife of Reddit founder Alexis Ohanian, Williams would make for a high-profile godmother — not to mention she brings nothing less than the world’s best tennis skills to the table, in the case that little Archie chooses to try out the sport.

 George and Amal Clooney

 Another set of wedding guests, the popular actor and international human rights lawyer reside in the U.K. as well and are known to socialize with the royal couple.
 (Amal also went to the New York baby shower.)
 The two are already parents of twins, leading George to joke at one point that he already has “enough s–t to deal with — literally!” when asked about godparent rumors.
-But if they do get the additional responsibility, the Clooneys would be sure to teach the young one how they balance their love of the good life (see: George’s Lake Como home and successful tequila brand) with their longstanding commitments to activism in the name of global justice.
+But if they do get the additional responsibility, the Clooneys would be sure to teach young Archie how they balance their love of the good life (see: George’s Lake Como home and successful tequila brand) with their longstanding commitments to activism in the name of global justice.

 We know Oprah attended Markle and Prince Harry’s royal wedding last May, and the beloved media mogul even took the time to hang out with Doria Ragland, Markle’s California-based mom, with whom she shared fruit and practiced yoga.
 Not only would Winfrey be an excellent source of wisdom, as we all know thanks to her longstanding status in the U.S. as everyone’s benevolent spiritual guru, but she would apparently also make for a source of fresh fruit.
 (Plus, she has great book recommendations.)